-This is a fantastic read that keeps the reader wondering and guessing from start to finish.
+This is a very well crafted horror story that keeps the reader guessing right to the end.

 Find your copy here.